 According to a widespread legend, this dish goes back to the Italian Carbonari, who made charcoal in the Appenine mountains.
 It is said this Spaghetti dish was cooked over a fire in a cast iron pan during their breaks.
 Continue reading Spaghetti Carbonara has a long history

 To make one thing clear, the Spaghetti Bolognese dish is not an Italian invention.
 Nevertheless, you can often find it on menus in many other countries prepared in different ways.
 The name “Spaghetti Bolognese” is actually used when you mean the long pasta that is served with minced meat sauce.
-So whenever I am in the mood and tired of the common red Spaghetti sauce … Continue reading What?
+So whenever I am in the mood and tired of the common red Spaghetti sauce I use the recipe below.
+Continue reading What?
 Spaghetti Bolognese not from Italy??!!

 Last time I was at the Freiburg Münsterplatz I visited their large International Market and had fried Calamaris with Aioli sauce.
 That was the first time I tasted this sauce, and I have been bragging about it ever since.
 This spread or dip is used with the cuisines in Spain, the Balearic Islands, Murcia and eastern Andalusia, Valencia and Catalonia.
 Also in France (Provence) and Italy, Sicily and Liguria and Calabria.
 Continue reading Aioli, a Mediterranean dip

 After we settled in our hotel, we did a sight-seeing tour with some friends and found the Pantheon.
 Hidden behind the facades of this masterful building is the oldest and largest Dome or Coppola of the world.
 It is built of ancient Cement, which was a Roman invention 2000+ years ago.
 Continue reading The Pantheon in Rome